 November – December 2019

-The project funded by the Czech Development Agency is implemented by Caritas CZ in cooperation with the Union of Towns and Municipalities of the Czech Republic.
-The project follows on previous interventions in support of the implementation of Agenda 2030 by increasing capacities of municipalities and local self-governments to prepare and to implement, in cooperation with local organizations and citizens, globally responsible activities relevant to their specific context and needs.lessmore
+The project funded by the Czech Development Agency was implemented by Caritas CZ in cooperation with the Union of Towns and Municipalities of the Czech Republic.
+The project followed on previous interventions in support of the implementation of Agenda 2030 by increasing capacities of municipalities and local self-governments to prepare and to implement, in cooperation with local organizations and citizens, globally responsible activities relevant to their specific context and needs.lessmore

 The evaluation focused on efficiency of project processes and procedures (process evaluation), assessment of relevance and usefulness for the 10 participating municipalities and local administrations, and the likelihood of sustainability of the project results.
 Recommendations inform the planning of future interventions addressing sustainable development goals.

 Diaconia of the Evangelical Church of the Czech Brethren (DECCB)

 November 2018 – February 2019